Location: Chemistry & Physics Building, Room 130,

 Q: Do I choose a research professor before I come?

 A: No, research professors are chosen at the end of the first semester that a new student is here.
-For the majority of professors, they do not want to be contacted by applicants and will just refer you to our Graduate Program Coordinator to send you information about how to apply.
+The majority of professors, do not want to be contacted by applicants and will just refer you to our Graduate Program Coordinator to send you information about how to apply.
 A committee of professors from each division chooses which applicants will come here according to the needs of the Department.

 Q: What kind of financial support does the Department of Chemistry and Biochemistry offer?